jimken123/soda/steps/Relativity/RelativityCreateKeywordSearch.md

 ---
-title: RelativityCreateKeywordSearch Step | Sequence Connector for Relativity Documentation
+title: RelativityCreateKeywordSearch Step | Phoenix Connector for Relativity Documentation
 sidebar_label: RelativityCreateKeywordSearch
 description: Creates a keyword search.
 Returns the artifact id of the created search..
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Relativity]
 hide_title: true
 hide_table_of_contents: true